crystal-lang/crystal-book/syntax_and_semantics/type_workflow/strings.md

 # Concatenate strings
 "abcd" + "e" # => "abcde"

-#
+# Regex Match (will be evaluated as truthy in a conditional statement if a match is found)
 "abcd".match(/b/) # => #<Regex::MatchData "b"> : (Regex::MatchData | Nil)
-# Will be evaluated as truthy in a conditional statement

 # a single replacement or "substitution"
 "wow".sub("w", "m") # => "mow"